Havoud/Google-Data-Analytics-Portfolio/README.md

 Regarding the top 10 stations which has been used more than others, it seems that the touristic locations in Chicago are the places with most usage of Cyclistic bikes.
 We can have more stations in this area and also we can have more bikes.

 Also, I would like to suggest the Cyclistic to collect some more variables in their future data, that could help planners more.
-For example, they can have some surveys which has the user age, or some questionaries which would ask the users how in which stations they could not find bikes more than others.
-With respect to the age of users we can find out that is it possible that providing smaller bikes could encourage family members to use bikes together?
+For example, they can have some surveys which has the user age, or some questionaries which would ask the users: **in which stations they could not find bikes more than others? and when?** With respect to the age of users we can find out which is it possible that providing smaller bikes could encourage family members to use bikes together?
 Maybe if there were some bikes with smaller size, people would use bikes more than before because they can take their children to school and then they can go for work.
+In my idea, there are some people who would choose to cycle to their jobs in the whole year if they know their children would have a proper school service.

-In my idea, before June it would be a good time to have a campaign with some discount rates for absorbing casual members to be a annual member.
+I believe that end of May and first of June it would be a good time to have a campaign with some discount rates for absorbing casual members to be an annual member.
+Also, we can target students for enrollment at this period.
+Their school willbe closed and they are free for using bikes.

 As I have mentioned in sharing phase, the average trip duration for annual members during the different month of year does not change and it is a consistent value.
 It seems that if we can encourage people to use bikes for riding to their jobs, it would be more likely that they will use the bikes in the whole year.
 In other word, if we can eliminate some barriers like long distances from residential areas to bike stations, we could encourage people to use the bikes as an annual member for work trip destinations.
+Also, we have to realize which locations are the places with highes attraction in work trips.
+Then we can provide some new stations in there.